rmcsharry/bunk-gaming/README.md

 3. Analyse the codebase and create a number of GitHub Issues to be undertaken by the team (in the style of a Jira ticket you'd expect to work on)
 4. Implement a feature that would showcase a particular expertise or talent and document the feature to present to stakeholders

+After you have completed the test, please make sure that all code is on the main branch, and update the README with any instructions, thoughts and feedback you deem necessary.

 ## User Stories

 ### BK-4478 - Story: Display list of Games by Developer